DavideDaz/Stock-Market-Earning-Forecasting/README.md

     tickers = ['AAPL','GOOG','AMX']
     zScraping = ZacksWebScraping.tabScrap()

+    performEpsScraping = True
+    performFundamentalsScraping = False
+    errorFix = False

 **Final Note**: Given the large amount of times needed to scrap the Fundamentals for each symbol, the scraping process can be divided into smaller chuncks of Symbols by specifing them from the tickers list (Usually 10 tickers take around 2 hours).
-See this example to retreive the Fundamentals of the tickers included in the chunk *[250:270]* by adding a line to the file:
+See the example below that retreives the Fundamentals of the tickers included in the chunk *[250:270]* by adding a line to the file: